 Select View > Timeline Settings > Tempo to show the Tempo ruler.
 This shows the tempo of the session on the timeline.

 The Tempo ruler has special functions, as you can use it to change the tempo of the session, or add instant or gradual tempo changes.
 To make tempo changes, see Setting the tempo and making tempo changes.
 You can also derive tempo changes over time from pre-existing material using the Align Bar workflow.
-See Using Align Bar to derive tempo from audio tracks.
+See Using Align Bar and Align Grid to derive tempo from audio tracks.

 Note: Changing the tempo of the session, or a section of the session, will cause MIDI data, and audio tracks that are in Track Follows Tempo mode to conform to those tempo changes by stretching or contracting.